-\(Revised September 1998)
+(Revised September 1998)

-- 1.9\ Each RFACA Member Club or Association may enter one or more teams for the RFACA Team Championship. - 1.10 Each team must enter three events, one of which must be Forced Landing.
-The three events must be advised to the Championship Secretary prior to the commencement of the Championships. - 1.11\ Each team must be represented by a minimum of two competitors.
-The name of the competitor representing each Team in each of the three events nominated for the RFACA Team Championship must be advised by the Member Club or Association to the Championship Secretary prior to the commencement of the Championships.
+- 1.6 Each RFACA Member Club or Association may enter one or more teams for the RFACA Team Championship. - 1.7 Each team must enter three events, one of which must be Forced Landing.
+The three events must be advised to the Championship Secretary prior to the commencement of the Championships. - 1.8 Each team must be represented by a minimum of two competitors, and an individual competitor may participate in at most two events as the representative of a team.
+The name and event of each competitor representing a team in the RFACA Team Championship must be advised by the Member Club or Association to the Championship Secretary prior to the commencement of the Championships.